-However, in order to understand coronary heart disease and how plaques form in our arteries (atherosclerosis) you have to understand that focusing only on cholesterol is an oversimplification.
+However, to understand coronary heart disease and how plaques form in our arteries (atherosclerosis) we have to understand that focusing only on cholesterol is an oversimplification.

-It is important to understand, that it is lipoprotein that interact with the arterial wall and initiate the development of atherosclerosis.
+It is important to understand that it is lipoproteins that interact with the arterial wall and initiate the development of atherosclerosis.
 Cholesterol is only one of many components of lipoproteins.

-A standard lipid profile includes total cholesterol, LDL-C, HDL-C and TG.
+A standard lipid panel includes total cholesterol, LDL-C, HDL-C, and TG.
 Although LDL-C usually gets the bulk of the attention, evidence suggests that other aspects of the lipid profile may not be less important.
-For example, non HDL-C is a strong marker of risk, maybe more important than LDL-C.
+For example, non-HDL cholesterol is a strong marker of risk, maybe more important than LDL-C.

 Relying on LDL-C alone can be misleading.
-For example, people with obesity, metabolic syndrome or diabetic lipid disorders often have raised TG, low HDL-C and close to normal LDL-C. These individuals produce very low density lipoproteins (VLDL) and intermediate density lipoproteins (IDL) which may increase the risk of atherosclerosis.
+For example, people with obesity, metabolic syndrome or diabetic lipid disorders often have raised TG, low HDL-C and normal or close to normal LDL-C. These individuals produce very low-density lipoproteins (VLDL) and intermediate density lipoproteins (IDL) which may increase the risk of atherosclerosis.

 Many studies have found that the triglyceride/HDL cholesterol ratio (TG/HDL-C ratio) correlates strongly with the incidence and extent of coronary artery disease.
 This relationship is true both for men and women.